tjdiamandis/ConeProgramDiff.jl/README.md

 l1_minimization_program(dims)
 ```
 returns the parameters `A, b, c, cone_prod` of an L1 minimization problem, where `size(A) = dims`.
 The function checks that `dims[1] >= dims[2]` and `rank(A) == dims[2]` so that this problem has a unique solution.

-## Future Plans

-### Immediate Future
-We do not plan to actively maintain this package; instead, we plan to integrate its functionality into the Julia optimization ecosystem.
-Specifically, we will
-* put cone program differentation into [DiffOpt.jl](https://github.com/jump-dev/DiffOpt.jl).
-* put projections for the exponential and power cone (and their duals) into [MathOptSetDistances.jl](https://github.com/matbesancon/MathOptSetDistances.jl).

-### Longer Term
-Ideally, we would like to create something akin to [`cvxpylayers`](https://github.com/cvxgrp/cvxpylayers) for the Julia ecosystem.

 ## Other